 - Poke holes all over the chicken (this helps the marinade absorb more quickly).

-- Combine the marinade ingredients in a large ziptop bag.
+- Combine the marinade ingredients in a large ziptop freezer bag.

 - Seal the bag and make sure the chicken is coated in the marinade.

-- Marinate at room temperature for 15 to 30 minutes or refrigerate for longer.
+- Marinate chicken at room temperature for 15 to 30 minutes or refrigerate for longer (up to 6 hours).
 Bring the meat to room temperature before cooking.

 - Grill the marinaded chicken or bake the marinaded chicken as desired.